axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 - [ ] Dependent third-party infrastructure (e.g. Database, MavenRepos) is available: public accessible instance or shared as code (e.g. Docker, docker-compose)
 - [ ] Tests are implemented that verify, that the product actually runs
 - [ ] Additional libraries (e.g. Maven dependencies) are lightweight: not duplicating libaries of the `Axon.ivy Classpath Container`.
-- [ ] Depends on standard Axon.ivy features and does not light-heartedly re-introduce forks of existing solutions (e.g. Job-Framework).
+- [ ] Depends on standard Axon Ivy features and does not light-heartedly re-introduce forks of existing solutions (e.g. Job-Framework).
 Our goal is to integrate also third-parties into existing: Enginge-Cockpit-View, Log-Channels, Monitoring features, ...
 - [ ] Uses latest ivy-environment: e.g. process-files and used project-build-plugin match the ivyProject version.
 - [ ] Product is re-usable without the need to unpack and customize it for standard use-cases: crucial settings can be overriden with well documented `config/variables.yaml`